infracost/infracost-atlantis/README.md

 5. Run `./docker-compose-dev.sh` setting `INFRACOST_REPO` variable to point to the relative path of the `infracost` repo
 6. Create a test GitHub repository, populating it with a single `main.tf` file with [this content](https://github.com/infracost/gh-actions-demo/blob/master/terraform/main.tf).
 7. Run `curl $(docker port infracost-atlantis_ngrok_1 4040)/api/tunnels | jq ."tunnels" | jq '.[0]' | jq ."public_url"` to get the public url of the ngrok tunnel to your local atlantis
-8. Navigate to settings > webhook and create a webhook with the url from the previous step + `/events` path
+8. Navigate to Settings > Webhooks > Add webhook
+   1. Set the 'Payload URL' to the URL from the previous step + `/events` path
+   2. For 'Content type' select 'application/json'
+   3. For 'Which events would you like to trigger this webhook?' select 'Let me select individual events' and tick 'Pull requests' and 'Pushes'.
 9. Make a change to the `main.tf` file and open a PR with it
 10. If everything has run successfully you should see an output on your PR with Infracost results